Talking With Your Partner About Condoms

 Now that you are prepared with information about yourself and different kinds of condoms, you are ready to have an honest conversation.
 Talking about your needs can help strengthen a relationship, both in and out of the bedroom.

 Plan to have the talk when you are not getting ready to have sex.
 When it comes time to have the conversation, let your partner know that you want to talk about condoms because you care about him and you care about yourself.
 Be honest about what you are willing to do with a condom and what you are not willing to do without one.
-Ask your partner how he would feel about different situations and think creatively about ways in which you could both get your needs met.

 It can be difficult to talk about things like safer sex, especially when you are just getting to know someone.
 You may be worried that you will lose your partner or potential partner.
 However, it is important to keep the health and safety of yourself and your partner as top priorities.
 Even if you have trouble at first asking for what you need, do not give up.
 Your health and well-being are worthy of respect and protection, at any time and all the time.